What Is A Permalink And How To Change It?

 • Day and name:

-The date and post title are included in the URL for this structure.
+This format includes the post's date and title in the URL.
 It is appropriate for news or magazine websites.

 • Month and post name:

-The month and post name are included in the URL for this structure.
+This permalink structure includes the month and post name in the URL.
 It is appropriate for blogs or websites that publish content on a monthly basis.

 • Numeric: